DEFECTIVE MEDICAL DEVICES & PHARMACEUTICAL INJURIES

 Another important benefit of Warfarin was that, if a patient started experiencing uncontrollable bleeding – a risk with any blood thinning or anti-clotting medication – an antidote could be given.
 Warfarin acts by suppressing the amount of Vitamin K available in the body to produce blood clotting factors; if a patient started bleeding too much, an injection of Vitamin K could stabilize the situation.
 No such antidote or “safety valve” exists for Xarelto, which works not on Vitamin K, but on something called “Factor Xa.”

+So, what really happens when taking Xarelto?
 Once a patient taking Xarelto begins to experience excessive bleeding, it can be very difficult for doctors to stop the blood loss.
 This can easily lead to irreparable harm in the form of serious injury or even death.
 Patients can also suffer strokes or blood clots after stopping Xarelto; these could also cause injury or death.

 Call One of Our Xarelto Injury Lawyers Today